Carreau/one-extra-fact/_chapters_en/intro.md

 - FIXME
 ---

-FIXME
+-   Research is becoming more compute intensive
+    -   Modeling, simulation, data analysis, data management, etc.
+-   Research doesn't necessarily mean "academic"
+    -   Most data scientists are doing research
+    -   Act on findings instead of publishing them
+-   Researchers of all kinds need the equivalent of good laboratory skills for computing
+    -   Because software is just another kind of lab equipment

--   Real goal is better working practices
+-   The goal of this training is to introduce the minimum set of practices every researcher should have
--   Teach tools to facilitate, encourage, and accelerate their use
+    -   Frame the training around tools because they facilitate, encourage, and accelerate good practices

 ## Good Enough Practices